 - The banking sector is dominated by four banks: Vietnam Bank for Agriculture and Rural Development (Agribank), Bank for Investment and Development of Vietnam (BIDV), Commercial Bank for Foreign Trade of Vietnam (Vietcombank) and Vietnam Joint Stock Commercial Bank for Industry and Trade (Vietinbank).

-- State-owned banks currently hold the largest total assets of more than 44%, followed by joint stock banks with just under 42%.
+- State-owned banks currently hold the largest total assets of 43.4%, followed by joint stock banks with 41.4%.

 - The largest bank is Agribank, in terms of total assets, customer base and branch network.